aarch64-laptops/build/README.md

 $ ./quick-start.sh
 ```

-*Note:*: Image creation using the `quick-start.sh` script is not a completely automated process.
+**Note:** Image creation using the `quick-start.sh` script is not a completely automated process.
 The user will still be required to manually go through the Ubuntu Installer and to enter their chosen username & password (twice - once for upload and the other to run the `setup-vm.sh` script with escalated privileges) during the package upload (to the VM) process.

+**IMPORTANT:** It is of the utmost importance that SSH is installed as part of this process, or you will have to find a way to install it retroactively (it is possible, but is a pain).
+SSH is used to transport the package archive and configure scripts into the VM for installation/execution.

 If successful an image named `aarch64-laptops-ubuntu.img` should be located in the `output` directory.

-If it's present, head to the [Flashing the image](#Flashing-the-image) section below.
+If it's present, head to the [Flashing the image](#Flashing-the-image) then [Booting into Ubuntu](#Booting-into-Ubuntu) sectios below.

 ### Option 2: Manually execute the steps to build an image inside a Docker container